mozilla/addons-frontend/docs/fenix.md

 - `xpinstall.signatures.dev-root` set to `true`

 You should now be able to install add-ons from https://addons.allizom.org/ based on the list specified above.

+Note: the commands above usually output different APKs for different architectures.
+All generated APKs can be found in `app/build/outputs/apk/debug` in case you need to share them.